platformsh/platformsh-docs/reference/platform-app-yaml.md

                 index:
                     - index.php
                 allow: true
+    # The size of the persistent disk size of your application in MB.
     disk: 2048
+    # The volumes that are mounted under a writable shared resource.
     mounts:
         "/public/sites/default/files": "shared:files/files"
         "/tmp": "shared:files/tmp"
         "/private": "shared:files/private"
+    # The shell commands to run during the build or deployment process.
     hooks:
         # We run deploy hook after your application has been deployed and started.
         deploy: |
             cd public
             drush -y updatedb
+    # The processes that are triggered on a schedule.
     crons:
         drupal:
             spec: "*/20 * * * *"